prettywork2021/GPT-Neo-plus-Deepspeed/README.md

 I only used methods of transfer provided by Pytorch, so that might be why it was so slow.
 I might look at some data transfer techniques to speedup transfer, but i doubt that it will do any major difference.

-Using my 4 core I5-7500 it takes around 51 seconds to generate 50 tokens with 1900 context, while this new method takes 240 seconds to do the same, so it pretty pointless. ¯\\_(ツ)_/¯
-I will release method if somebody wants it, though it is pretty easy to implement it yourself if needed.

 Update 13.05.21
 arrmansa had the same idea as i, but managed to do better.
 Here is his work if you want to try: https://github.com/arrmansa/Gpt-Neo-Limited-Vram-Cuda